DHTMLX/docs-suite/docs/helpers/await_redraw.md

 # AwaitRedraw

-You could notice that API methods of the Suite widgets are implemented after the widget is rendered on the page.
-But in some cases it may take some time and the methods throw an error.
+You should understand that some API methods of the DHTMLX Suite widgets are implemented after the widget is rendered on the page.
+But in some cases this process may take some time, so you need to wait until the browser renders the needed component or its element.

-To escape this problem you should use the DHTMLX awaitRedraw helper to perform the code as soon as possible after the component's rendering.
+To avoid this problem, you can use the **dhx.awaitRedraw** helper, which detects the rendering process and perform the desired code as soon as the component finally finishes its rendering.

 The **dhx.awaitRedraw** helper returns a promise: